-- The school is aware that some pupils are considered to be more vulnerable online due to a range of factors.
-This may include, but is not limited to children in care, children with Special Educational Needs and Disabilities (SEND) or mental health needs, children with English as an additional language (EAL) and children experiencing trauma or loss. - The school will ensure that differentiated and ability appropriate online safety education, access and support is provided to vulnerable pupils. - The school will seek input from specialist staff as appropriate, including the SENCO.
+- The Group is aware that some pupils are considered to be more vulnerable online due to a range of factors.
+This may include, but is not limited to children in care, children with Special Educational Needs and Disabilities (SEND) or mental health needs, children with English as an additional language (EAL) and children experiencing trauma or loss.
+It may also include those children who have received multiple suspensions or are at risk of being permanently excluded. - Each Group school will ensure that differentiated and ability appropriate online safety education, access and support is provided to vulnerable pupils. - The Group schools will seek input from specialist staff as appropriate, including the SENCO.